 What a drop overnight!
-The sides are completely streaked with how far the starter has fallen and the top was covered in small little bubbles.
-My starter has gone way too far at this point and needs to be fed.
+The sides are entirely streaked with how far the starter has fallen, and the top was covered in small little bubbles.
+My starter has gone way too far at this point and needs a refreshment.

 Even more collapse and more small bubbles.
-At this point the smell was very acidic, vinegary and quite strong.
+At this point, the aroma was very acidic, vinegary, and quite strong.

 My final timeline entry shows just how far my starter has fallen after almost 24 hours.
-The acidity will continue to rise and if left for even longer a clear liquid will form on the top (commonly referred to as “hooch”) that will be alcoholic and bitter tasting.
-Your starter might also look this way if you've left it for a long period in the fridge in “hibernation”, as I like to call it.
-When reviving a starter in this condition I will simply pour off the clear liquid, mix the remaining up, and feed per usual.
+The acidity will continue to rise, and if left for even longer, a clear liquid will form on the top (commonly referred to as “hooch”) that will be alcoholic and bitter tasting.
+Your starter might also look this way if you've left it for a long period in the fridge in “hibernation,” as I like to call it.
+When reviving a starter in this condition, I will pour off the clear liquid, mix the remaining, and refresh as usual.

-There have been times when my kitchen heated up unexpectedly, or I wasn’t able to get home before this had happened, and I mixed up my starter per usual and it was completely fine but I try to avoid this scenario as much as possible.
+There have been times when my kitchen heated up unexpectedly, or I couldn't get home before this had happened, and I mixed up my starter per usual, and it was just fine, but I try to avoid this scenario as much as possible.

 General Sourdough Starter Maintenance Tips

-- Don’t let your starter collapse and sit for extended periods before feeding as excessive acidity will change the flavor of your resulting bread (more sour).
-If it's a levain, not your starter, and it's fermented much too fast for your schedule you can always make an intermediate build (essentially discard and feed new flour & water) and use the new build to mix
+- Don’t let your starter collapse and sit for extended periods as excessive acidity will change the flavor of your resulting bread (sourer).
+If it's a levain, not your starter, and it's fermented much too fast for your schedule, you can always make an intermediate build (essentially discard and add new flour and water) and use the new build to mix

 - Use your nose.
-Observe the smell of your starter at each phase and get to know what a particular smell indicates by drawing a connection between smell and visual cues
+Observe the aroma of your starter at each phase and get to know what a particular aroma indicates by drawing a connection between aroma and visual cues

-- If your area has high chlorine levels in the water, use filtered water or let the water sit out on the counter overnight in a water bottle before using
+- If your area has high chlorine levels in the water, use filtered (or distilled) water or let the water sit out on the counter overnight in a water bottle before using

-- Stir your starter fully until there are no clumps or dry bits of flour present
+- Stir your starter thoroughly until there are no clumps or dry bits of flour present

-Above all, take a few seconds each time you feed your starter to sit back and assess how things look, smell and even taste (I don't typically taste my starter, but many bakers do).
-It’s through constant observation and attention to small details that we can really maximize fermentation in our starters.
+Above all, take a few seconds each time you refresh your starter to sit back and assess how things look, smell, and even taste (I don't typically taste my starter, but many bakers do).
+Through constant observation and attention to small details, we can maximize fermentation in our sourdough starter maintenance routine.

 Sourdough Starter Maintenance Tools

 It’s funny how small tools make a huge impact when compounded over multiple times a day for every day of the year.
-I recently changed my stirring apparatus from an old Pyrex spatula to this newer Oxo spatula and wow… So much wasted time cleaning that old multi-piece thing.
-This Oxo one is covered with silicone at the top with no seems or joints, it’s very sturdy (which helps act as a firm mixer) and you can toss it into the dishwasher as well.
+I recently changed my stirring apparatus from an old Pyrex spatula to this newer Oxo spatula, and wow… So much wasted time cleaning that old multi-piece thing.
+This Oxo one is covered with silicone at the top with no seams or joints, it’s very sturdy (which helps act as a firm mixer), and you can also toss it into the dishwasher.
 Highly recommended.

-Aside from the new spatula, as I mentioned earlier I still use the same Weck jars, dark rye flour and water canister (I leave the water out overnight to let the chlorine dissipate).
-If you’d like to see more of the tools I use for my sourdough starter maintenance head to my tools page.
+Aside from the new spatula, I still use the same Weck jars, dark rye flour, and all-purpose flour.
+Head to my tools page if you’d like to see more of the tools I use for my sourdough starter maintenance.